32 Things to Do in Huatulco in 2026

 I also like to wear a gator on my head to help protect my forehead and scalp, as well as keep my hair in place! - If you absolutely need to wear sunscreen, make sure to only buy from a reputable, Reef Safe (not reef-friendly, it is not the same thing) company.
 If you are not sure, you can easily google your sunscreen and see if it is ok, or check for these ingredients.

-You should also wait at least 20 minutes after applying sunscreen before going in the water, preferably 30.
+Always wait at least 20 minutes after applying sunscreen before going in the water, preferably 30.
 Otherwise, it will just wash off and you will be unprotected, and your sunscreen is in the water.

 Stream 2 Sea is the absolute best, biodegradable sunscreen on the market.